In a cold, callous, and complex world, introverts must have a winning strategy for achieving goals.

 Although benchmarks have been identified, they must align with addressing the issue.
 Although there may be some “trial and error,” benchmarks are fact-based and should be modified to ensure solution alignment.

 An evaluation of strategic success is built into the recommendation phase.
 The best solutions to an issue must be triaged from best to good.
 Ultimately, recommendations should have at least three solutions.

 The next recommendation should be applied if one solution does not provide optimal results.

 If no solution warrants the desired result, the process must start again from the beginning.

 In developing a winning strategy for success, introverts cannot afford to play the same game as extroverts.

-A popular actor once said that he didn’t feel ashamed or embarrassed for whatever movie roles he accepted or actions displayed publicly under the guise of living authentically.
+A famous actor once said he didn’t feel ashamed or embarrassed for whatever movie roles he accepted or actions displayed publicly under the guise of living authentically.

 I cringed at these statements because, as a mature man, he has often expressed ill-conceived and unintelligent points of view.

 As a self-aware introvert, I believe in image management and strive to be credible and respectable, particularly in public.

 Introverts who share my feelings can’t afford to take strategy lightly nor create a strategic plan that offends their sensibilities.